opencast/opencast/docs/guides/admin/docs/configuration/videoeditor.workflow-operation.md

 documentation pages, or see their usage in the default workflows.

 ### Waveform Operation
 The [**Waveform** operation](../workflowoperationhandlers/waveform-woh.md) creates an image showing the temporal audio activity within the recording.

-T
+#### Waveform Configuration

+The Waveform service configuration file `etc/org.opencastproject.waveform.ffmpeg.WaveformServiceImpl.cfg` provides advanced settings.

 ### Silence Operation